 Thestaff may be trained on the cultures of different people found in theareas targeted so as to ensure that they can integrate with themaccordingly (Hallmark et al., 2015).
 They may also need to be trainedon how to handle high-risk patients so as to minimize the chances ofinfections.

 Castro,E., Turcinovic, M., Platz, J., & Law, I. (2015).
 Earlymobilization: changing the mindset.
 Criticalcare nurse, 35(4),e1-e6.

 Engel,H. J., Needham, D. M., Morris, P. E., & Gropper, M. A. (2013).ICU early mobilization: from recommendation to implementation atthree medical centers.
 Criticalcare medicine, 41(9),S69-S80.

 Grossman,S. C. & Valiga, T. M. (2013).
 New leadership Challenge: Creatingthe future of nursing (4th ed.).
 Philadelphia, PA: F. A. Davis

 Hallmark,B., Mechan, P., & Shores, L. (2015).
 Ergonomics: Safe patienthandling and mobility.
 NursingClinics of North America, 50(1),153-166.

-Experts?
-We have them all.
-We provide excellent papers within your deadline.
-Just give clear/proper instructions and your work is done
+Write my essays.
+We write papers from scratch and within your selected deadline.
+Just give clear instructions and your work is done